 Ladies and gentlemen, I’m not in Kansas anymore.
-I landed in the Los Angeles airport a few hours ago and since then the friendliest humans in the world helped me through back security, people are smiling at me for no apparent reason, and it’s 70 degrees before noon in December.
+I landed in the Los Angeles airport a few hours ago and since then the friendliest humans in the world helped me through security, people are smiling at me for no apparent reason, and it’s 70 degrees before noon in December.
 And sadly/happily/whatever you please, I will not be back to Kansas (Boston) anytime soon.
 I’ve said my goodbyes to the snow, to my favorite views of downtown, to people I love and, of course, bid adieu to my favorite restaurants.
 (List of those to come!)
-I’m waiting for a flight to Hawaii, and from there I’m San Francisco-boud to begin the next chapter of my life.
+I’m waiting for a flight to Hawaii, and from there I’m San Francisco-boud to begin a new chapter.
 Boston, you will always be my favorite, but it’s time for an adventure.

-Alanis morissette says, “You grieve, you choke, you laugh, you choose, you pray, you ask, you live, you learn.”
-That’s what I’m off to do, please follow along to see all the wonderful food I eat.
+As Alanis morissette says, “You grieve, you choke, you laugh, you choose, you pray, you ask, you live, you learn.”
+That’s what I’m off to do, and please follow along to see all the wonderful food I eat in the meantime.
 My blog will continue with new adventures in San Francisco and old favorites in Boston.